 Hello Professor Göbel,

-Could it be that it's different for me or that the "problem" on the right side is leading to the severe migraines on the left side?
-I should also mention that I usually have a paradoxical reaction to many medications.
-VG
+Until now, I've always assumed that with migraines, the "problem" lies on the side where the migraine occurs.
+Could it be that my situation is different, or that the "problem" on my right side is causing the severe migraine on my left side?
+I should also mention that I usually have paradoxical reactions to many medications.

 Royan